hwulanayu/knit_coursebook/convert_or_knit_notebook_for_corporate.md

 ```

-6. No space between subheading 4 and the next paragraph
+5. No space between subheading 4 and the next paragraph

 xelatex doesn't read subheading 4 (####). make sure there is a `\hfill\\` between the title and the paragraph below it so that there is a space between them. example:

+Example:
 ```
 #### Theory